Why periodic checks for safety are mandatory for a commercial property

 Fully qualified and trained electricians need to carry out electrical inspections on commercial properties.
 The latest testing equipment is used.
 The equipment wouldn’t be any good if it were faulty, so that too is checked regularly.
 Specialist electricians carry out the safety checks; they know how to use the latest testing equipment.
 They pick up on faults that less experienced, less specialised electricians may not notice.
 Visual inspection alone won’t pick up on internal faults.
 No one can see inside walls and appliances, but the equipment can.
 Electrical testing by trained professions is a simple way to keep commercial properties health and safety compliant.

-According to Hexo Services, faults found are classed according to how dangerous they are:
+According to Hexo Electrical Testing, faults found are classed according to how dangerous they are:

 C1 – Danger Present, Urgent Attention Require